cnorm35/bridgetown-blog/src/_posts/deploy_your_octopress_blog_to_heroku.md

 title: Deploy Your Octopress Blog To Heroku
 date:   2015-01-13 16:54:46 -0500
 category: ruby
-excerpt: "So first off, what exactly _is_ Octopress.
+excerpt: "So first off, what exactly is Octopress?
 Octopress is billed as a blogging framework for hackers.
 It's a little different that some of the other blogging frameworks you may have had some experience with."
 author: cody
 ---
+_Update 2022: This is another post that's pretty dated and really only kept around as more of an archive than a how-to artile.
+If you're looking for something like Octopress, you should check out [Bridgetown](https://www.bridgetownrb.com/) and is what the site is currently using._

 You may have noticed that my site's name is codebycodes, but I have yet to post any code on here.
 Good job on calling me out.
 So here it is.
 This post will walk you through setting up a new blog with the Octopress blogging framework and deploy to Heroku.
 This is the same setup that this blog is currently running on.

 So first off, what exactly _is_ Octopress.
 Octopress is billed as a blogging framework for hackers.
 It's a little different that some of the other blogging frameworks you may have had some experience with.<!--more-->